Ten things to do in Lanzarote

 Camels at the Timanfaya NP

-1. Jameos del Agua – the Jameos del Agua, is for me, one of the island’s most fascinating attractions.
+The Jameos del Agua, is for me, one of the island’s most fascinating attractions and a must see in Lanzarote.
 The Jameos is a striking combination of geology, architecture and design.
 The island’s most famous architect, Cesar Manrique, built a visitor centre complete with a restaurant, bar, one of the most amazing auditoriums I’ve ever seen and a museum inside what used to be a gigantic lava tube.
 Plan a visit in the morning to avoid the crowds.
 Look for the little white crabs in the cave.

 jameos-del-agua-pool-view-photo